 Foster Grandparent Program Funding

 The Foster Grandparent Program is sponsored locally by HANCI with a continuation grant from AmeriCorps Seniors (the Corporation for National and Community Service.)
-The program also receives funding from New York State Office for the Aging, United Way of Greater Niagara, and United Way of the Tonawandas, as well as through local contributions.
+The program also receives funding from New York State Office for the Aging, United Way of Greater Niagara, as well as through local contributions.

 For more information, call Kelly Carr (716) 285-8224, ext.
 228 or email Carr@hanci.com.